 This is part of an ongoing series of interviews with the 2018 Prince George’s County Board of Education candidates.
-Sonya Williams is the incumbent from District 9 (see district map here) running in the June 26 primary election.
+Sonya Williams is the incumbent from District 9 (see district map here) running in the general election.
 Ms. Williams answered questions generated by members of Prince George’s County Advocates for Better Schools.
+An earlier version of this post was published in May.

 Prince George’s County Advocates for Better Schools does not endorse or oppose any candidate for the Board of Education.